Both mountain guides and rural firefighters need to know their territory.

 For Rob Savoye, combining those two things – plus a love of mapping and expert free software skills – fuels the drive for better maps.

 It’s a growing need.
 There’s no such thing as “fire season” anymore.
-Dry conditions starting in winter, drought stretching from Alaska to the U.S. Virgin Islands, historically low rainfall and reservoir levels are factors in increases in the number and size of fires in the United States.
+Dry conditions start in winter, drought stretches from Alaska to the U.S. Virgin Islands, plus historically low rainfall and reservoir levels are factors in more frequent and larger fires in the United States.
 Depressingly, the same areas keep burning.